joblas/cbarrgs/README.md

 # CBARRGS Official Website

 A clean, minimalist website for the music artist CBARRGS.
+Designed locally with Windsurf and pushed to Loavable for deployment.

 ## Features